 - Notable vocoder plugin: Image-Line Vocodex (link to check the price at Plugin Boutique)

 What is the audio wah effect?
 Wah (or Wah-Wah) is a filtering effect that is common on guitars and keyboard instruments.
 Wah is achieved by sweeping one or more boosts in EQ up and down in frequency, thereby mimicking the human vowel sound of “wah”.

 Why is wah-wah a modulation effect?
-Wah-wah is a modulation effect because the formant-like EQ boosts are modulated by the user, typically with the treadle-type pedal.
+Wah-wah is a modulation effect because the user modulates the formant-like EQ boosts, typically with the treadle-type pedal.